The following discusses potential water quality issues or concerns as well as Food Service water filtration options in Cambridge, Massachusetts.

 HOW HARD IS THE CAMBRIDGE WATER SUPPLY?

 Water hardness refers to the mineral content of water, commonly calcium and magnesium.
 Cambridge water is “slightly to moderately hard” and varies slightly throughout the city.
 Hardness also may vary somewhat by seasons of the year.
 When using dishwashers, you may notice a slight increase in “spotting or streaking” on glassware, flatware or white residue in kitchenware.
-This residue consists mainly of calcium carbonate, the same ingredient found in anti-acid products and not a known health risk, but an annoying aesthetic problem that makes for a bad presentation to customers.
 On-going hard water can also eventually have a negative impact on your water using appliances with potential premature breakdowns, etc. Additionally, some equipment manufacturers specify water quality parameters in their users manual which could render warranties unenforceable if not adhered to.
-A properly specified, installed and maintained Food Service water filtration system consisting of a water softener can immediately solve the issue of hard water in your Cambridge supplied water.

 According to the Cambridge Water Department, the hardness of the city’s tap water is typically around 40 to 60 parts per million or 3 to 4 grains per gallon.
 See the chart below for comparison.

 TASTE & ODOR ISSUES/ PREMATURE EQUIPMENT BREAKDOWNS ?